josh17-92/eks-cluster-terraform/README.md

 # terraform-eks
-I'm using modules to create EKS cluster on AWS using Terraform.
+I'm using modules to create an EKS cluster on AWS using Terraform.

 ### Install AWS CLI